 Placing yourself in the eye of a collector, both examples are the same date, mintmark, and grade.
 Looking closely at the chest of the eagle, on the second coin a noticeable deep mark is clearly visible.
 Marks of this type are the deciding factor in eye appeal to collectors.
 Recognizing coins with outstanding aesthetics separates bullion from collector quality.

 US Mint.
 1948 US Mint Annual Report. https://nnp.wustl.edu/library/book/339

 US Mint.
 Catalogue of Coins of the United States. https://nnp.wustl.edu/library/book/554591

 US Mint.
 Symbols on Our Coins https://www.usmint.gov/learn/history/us-circulating-coins

 Coin Values CoinStudy Articles

-★Coin Values Discovery finds Silver Dollar Values and..
+★Coin Values Discovery finds Morgan Silver Dollar Values and..

 All old US coin values.
-The home page index of images to identify your coins and text links to all coin series, from Cents to Gold.
+It is an excellent index with images and text links to all coin series, from Cents to Gold.
 Value charts, grading images and a step by step procedure uncovers how much your box of old coins is worth.

 Print the Coin Values Worksheet to list your Morgan silver dollars and record their values.
 Should you decide to sell.. use the worksheet as an invoice and packing slip when sending coins through the mail to dealers.
 It indicates you have done your coin values homework.